Megan Thee Stallion Wows Her Crowd While Twerking On Stage In Fishnet Stockings & Boots During Concert

 “Hot girls still up for fall,” another follower shared.

 The Inquisitr previously reported that the steamy video from Megan is just one of the many videos with which the “Tina Show” rapper has graced her audience since her fame has continued to grow.
 The 24-year-old college student is known for her scantily-clad outfits and showing just how strong her knees actually are with her stunning dance videos.

-According to Allure, Megan’s moves as well as her now-trademarked phrase, “Hot Girl Summer,” has been on the lips of many of Megan’s fans.
-Many of Megan’s fans have even attempted to emulate the rapper’s sexy moves.
+According to Allure, Megan’s now-trademarked phrase, “Hot Girl Summer,” has been on the lips of many of Megan’s fans.
+Many have even attempted to emulate the rapper’s sexy moves.

 The rapper recently shared with the outlet that, since her star has risen, it’s been important that she celebrate body positivity, both on stage and in real life.